MFR6340/theenglishextension.org/young-world-4/unit-4: The Call of the Alps.md

 <img src="https://imgur.com/dtqp6SI.png" width="25%" />

 A mystery adventure of the Hollister family while visiting Switzerland.
 The five children track down the leads to finding missing Mr. Meyer and a diamond and learn about Swiss life and customs.
 This book is #25 in a series, but none of the books need to be read in any order.
-(Lexile 730L)
+(Lexile 730L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Happy-Hollisters-Swiss-Echo-Mystery-Jerry-West/9781949436587?ref=grid-view&qid=1665931110999&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1053696383" rel="nofollow">Buy on Orell Füssli</a>